monetha/verifiable-data-layer/README.md

 - Provide a valuable and useful solution;
 - Partnerships with Facts Providers;
-- Grow a strong development community to build context specific solutions on top of the Monetha's platform.
+- Grow a strong development community to build context specific solutions on top of Monetha's Reputation Platform.